Kalebu/Website-blocker-python/README.md

 Pull Requests
 ----------------

-If you have something to add I welcome pull requests on improvement , you're helpful contribution will be merged as soon as possible
+If you have something to add, I welcome pull requests that improve the project, your helpful contribution will be merged as soon as possible.

 Give it a Star ✴️